firstred/postnl-api-php/docs/deliveryoptions.rst

 This function accepts the arguments:

-locationsinarea
+.. confval:: locationsInArea
-    ``GetLocationsInArea`` - `required`
+    :required: true

-    The `GetLocationsInArea` request object.
+    The :php:class:`Firstred\\PostNL\\Entity\\Request\\GetLocationsInArea` request object.
 See the API documentation for more details.